 Anger also gives us direct access to our power.
 It gives us a surge of energy.
 This gives the Action Taker the strength necessary to follow through on whatever needs to be said or done to make the situation right.

 Sometimes the Action Taker can do nothing to change the current situation.
 However, in such situations it is possible to harness the energy of the anger to help us move forward in a different direction and to grow more fully into who we want to be.
-For example, imagine a woman gets unfairly dismissed from her job and feels a huge amount of anger about this.
-She then discovers there is nothing she can do to right the wrong.
-So, rather than setting herself a futile task, her Action Taker could, instead, choose to channel her anger and use the power it gives her to find a better paid, more fulfilling and more enjoyable job for herself – maybe even to change career and to follow her dreams!
+For example, imagine a person gets unfairly dismissed from their job and feels a huge amount of anger about this.
+They then discover there is nothing they can do to right the wrong.
+So, rather than setting themselves a futile task, their Action Taker could, instead, choose to channel their anger and use the power it gives them to find a better paid, more fulfilling and more enjoyable job for themselves – maybe even to change career and to follow their dreams!

 The element of earth